 Thangavelu and Rajaguru (2004) show that trade has an important impact on productivity and output growth.
 However, it is imports that provide an important virtuous link, and there is no strong indication for export led productivity growth.
 This result contradicts the recent study conducted by Liwan and Lau (2007) which examine the relationship between export, inflation and economic growth for three ASEAN countries, namely Indonesia, Malaysia, and Thailand.
 The result for Indonesia reveals that export has a positive impact on growth.
 Blalock and Veloso (2007) take a different view to investigate the impact of trade on growth, by presenting evidence that importing is a source of international technology transfer.
-They use detailed panel data of Indonesia manufacturers to show that firms in industries supplying increasingly import-intensive sectors have higher productivity growth is still vague.
+They use detailed panel data of Indonesia manufacturers to show that firms in industries supplying increasingly import-intensive sectors have higher productivity growth than other firms.
+These studies imply that the role of international trade on economic growth is still vague.